Transforming Industries with Autonomous Operations Power

 Understanding Autonomous Systems

-Autonomy in technology refers to the ability of systems to perform tasks without direct human control.
-These systems rely on Artificial Intelligence (AI) and Machine Learning (ML).
-They process data, make decisions, and learn from experiences.
-Autonomous systems can adapt to new situations.
-They improve over time as they gather more data.
+So what does “autonomous” actually mean in tech terms?
+It’s the ability of a system to perform tasks without someone directly controlling it.
+These systems lean on Artificial Intelligence (AI) and Machine Learning (ML) to process data, make decisions, and — here’s the interesting part — learn from their experiences.
+They get better over time as they collect more data.
+It’s not magic.
+It’s pattern recognition at a massive scale.

 Key Components